devJasonClarke/devJasonClarke/README.md

 ## Hi there, I'm Jason <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

-A software engineer with an extensive history in frontend web development.<br>
+The software engineer with an extensive history in frontend web development.<br>

 ### A little about me:
 - 🔭 I’m currently working at: GENR8-3D